Exclusion/suspension from school – A Guide for Parents

-- If the exclusion is for 5 days or less in a term you have the right to make written representations.
+- If the exclusion is for more than 5 days in a term you have the right to make written representations;

-- If the exclusion is for more than 15 days in a term, or permanent, then you should be invited to a meeting of the Discipline Committee.
+- If the exclusion is for more than 15 days in a term, or permanent, then you must be invited to a meeting of the Discipline Committee;

 - Any written evidence and information included in the Discipline Committee should be sent to all parties at least 5 days in advance of the meeting.
 You are also entitled to send to the Discipline Committee a written statement or any other evidence you wish to present.

 - The Discipline Committee is made up of at least 3 governors who consider cases of exclusion.
 The headteacher, together with other school staff will attend the meeting of the Committee to present the case for exclusion.
 A representative of the local authority may attend to offer procedural advice and will always attend in the case of a permanent exclusion from a maintained school and by invitation only at an academy.
 As a parent, you can ask a friend or advocate to accompany you;

 - If the Discipline Committee does not uphold the headteacher’s decision to exclude, it will direct the headteacher to reinstate the child’s place at the school.
 This does not have to be accepted and parents have the right to consider alternative educational settings if appropriate.
 The Committee has no power to direct reinstatement if the exclusion is for 5 days or less, or the exclusion has already been served;

 - It can, however, place a copy of its findings on the child’s school record.
 If the Discipline Committee does uphold the headteacher’s decision, you will be advised of this in writing.

 - When a child is permanently excluded, and the Discipline Committee has upheld the exclusion, the parents may refer the exclusion to an Independent Review Panel within 15 days from receiving the letter from the Discipline Committee;